KotonBads/calculator-functions/README.md

 # calculator-functions
-It has the functions of a basic calculator along with exponents
+It has the functions of a basic calculator

+importing:

+from calculator import *

+or if you want to be specific on what to import,

+from calculator import add

 syntax: